 Once you enter Arunachal Pradesh, roads will be your primary mode of travel.
 You can reach Dong from Tezu by bus or other public transport.
 However, the journey may take around 9-10 hours and may not be very comfortable.

-As Dong Valley is close to the international border, Indian travelers need an Inner Line Permit (ILP), obtainable online or through local authorities in Arunachal Pradesh.
+As Dong Valley is close to the international border, Indian travelers need an Inner Line Permit (ILP) for Arunachal Pradesh, obtainable online or through local authorities in Arunachal Pradesh.
 Foreign travelers require a Protected Area Permit (PAP).

 Therefore, it is important to make provisions for your journey and plan accordingly.
 If you are planning to visit Dong Valley, it maybe a good idea to have a look at our sample Dong Valley Itinerary.